 Lets talk about times you want more light.
 Lets say an indoor family party or reunion.
 You want more light to make it seem happier and we all know how kids don't stand still.
 More light will make it easier to catch a moment without blurring.

 The obvious answer to this is to use the flash, but that often makes the subject look washed out and unnatural because of the direct bright light.
-There are several ways to combat this, like a flash thats not attached to the camera
+There are several ways to combat this, like a flash thats not attached to the camera, or a flash diffuser.

 A better way if you're lazy is to open windows, and turn on lights.
 I find that flourescent lights work best because they provide bright white lights, but any lightbulb will work.
 You can also use work lights depending on the situations but the easiest way is to GO OUTSIDE!